iww/CiviMail-Template/README.md

 ## template-simple.html

-This template is a simple variation that follows a similar structure to that of the preivously used templates.
+This template is a simple variation that follows a similar structure to that of the preivously used template.

 ## template-fun.html